 I feel very important in the scheme of things for these precious minutes.
 My day to day life disappears as I’m transported off into a neverland of nature.

 And I’m only gone for an hour.
 Although it always feels much longer.
-And that’s a very good sign as it means time has lost it’s meaning, just for a little while each day.
+And that’s a very good sign as it means the time has lost it’s meaning, just for a little while each day.
 There’s no pressure, no man-made noises, nobody seeking my attention.

 Just me, the bush and my butterflies.